UlrichBecker/LinuxFlashUtilities/README.md

 The permission file "/etc/dev_permissions.conf"
 ===============================================

-The central point of the I-Tools is the permission file "dev_permissions.conf", by default stored in the folder "/etc/".<br />
+The central point of the I-Tools is the permission file `dev_permissions.conf`, by default stored in the folder `/etc/`.<br />
 <b>Without this file nothing will do!</b><br />
 The permission-file contains the items of all device-files which are allowed for the access of I-Tools for writing or reading.<br />
-In this way there is no danger of mistyping a input which can damage your system e.g.: accidentally input of /dev/sda. :bomb:
+In this way there is no danger of mistyping a input which can damage your system e.g.: accidentally input of `/dev/sda`. :bomb: <br />

-Example for the device permission file:
+You can write this file by a simple text editor or it's also possible to generate it automatically by the program `mk-permit`. <br />
+In the case of automatically generation follow the instructions of the program `mk-permit.sh`. <br />

+<b>CAUTION: If you have added or removed additional physical hard-disks on your
+computer so you have to repeat this procedure after that immediately!</b><br />

+The example below shows the content of a automatically generated permission-file by `mk-permit.sh`.
+In this example the device-files `/dev/sda` and `/dev/sdb` are physical hard-disks on the computer where the access of the I-Tools isn't permitted for safety reasons.
+The device-files `/dev/sdc`, `/dev/sdd`, `/dev/sde` and `/dev/sdf` are permitted for write and read accesses for the Image-File-Tools.

 ```
 ###############################################################################